A Penny Well Spent

 The man chuckled, ‘No, what’s your real name?’

 Faucet was beginning to get fed up of these people refusing to co-operate.
-‘I’m a superhero, I can’t go around telling people my real name.’
+‘I’m a grime fighter, trying to help people.
+You’re supposed to just trust me, that’s how this works.’

-‘For god’s sake,’ sighed Faucet.
+‘For Christ’s sake,’ sighed Faucet.
 ‘I haven’t got time for this.’

 Nobody did.

-‘Sir, you can’t go in without an appointment!’ called a timid young woman as she chased after Captain Clean, HyJean and Suds, who were all quickly walking towards Bog’s office.
+‘Sir, you can’t go in without an appointment!’ called a timid young woman as she chased after Captain Clean, HyJean and Sergeant Suds, who were all quickly striding towards Bog’s office.

-‘Sergeant!’ called Cap without taking his eyes off the door to the office.
+‘Sergeant!’ called the captain without taking his eyes off the door to the office.

 ‘Go away!’ came a disgruntled voice from inside.